-How to plan Komodo National Park 3 days Tour
+How to plan a 3 days cruise in Komodo National Park

-Watching Tv documentaries or turning over the pages of a travel magazine, I have seen many times the Komodo Dragons and always dreamt of having a trip around the beautiful islands of Indonesia trying to spot these incredible giant lizards.
+Watching Tv documentaries or turning over the pages of a travel magazine, I have often seen the Komodo Dragons and always dreamt of having a trip around the beautiful islands of Indonesia trying to spot these incredible giant monitor lizards.

 After many journeys around Asia, finally, it is time to visit their home: Komodo National Park.
 Located in the centre of Indonesia Archipelago, the park includes three major islands: Komodo, Rinca, and Padar.

-Most known to be home of Komodo Dragons, the park also hosts a productive marine environment including coral reefs, mangroves, seagrass beds and beautiful bays with pristine beaches.
+Mainly known to be home to Komodo Dragons, the park also hosts a productive marine environment, including coral reefs, mangroves, seagrass beds and beautiful bays with pristine beaches.

-After touching down at Labuan Bajo airport in the early morning flying with Garuda Airline from Bali Depansar and meeting my guide, a lovely local guy by name Mazstin, we go straight to the harbour where the captain of the boat is waiting for us: our trip around this breathtaking place is starting.
+After touching down at Labuan Bajo airport in the early morning flying with Garuda Airline from Bali Depansar and meeting my guide, a lovely local guy by the name of Mazstin, we go straight to the harbour where the captain of the boat is waiting for me: the trip around this breathtaking place is starting.

 The first stop of the 3 days cruise is Kelor (pics below), a small island with a bright and colourful sea where I spend more than 1-hour snorkelling and resting on the beach.
 The coral reef is gorgeous, and I can spot a lot of tropical fish.

 Two of them are crazy!
-Despite the fact I am quite huge compared with these little animals, they are very aggressive and with no fear.
-All the times I dive passing by their holes, the blackfish and the white ones come up very fast biting me!
-Sure they are not piranhas, their bite is like a pinch, but with no doubt very annoying!
+Despite the fact I am quite huge compared to these little fish, they are very aggressive and with no fear.
+All the times I dive passing by their holes, the blackfish and the white ones come up very fast, biting me!
+Sure they are not piranhas, and their bite is like a pinch, but with no doubts, very annoying!

-Before leaving it is worth climbing up the hill to have a cool view of the island and the facing green hills.
-The boat sails slowly along the small islands of the park, passing by mangroves trees, white beaches and clear shallow sea with its different blue gradations.
+Before leaving, it is worth climbing up the hill to have a cool view of the island and the facing green hills.
+The boat sails slowly along the small islands of the park, passing by mangroves, trees, white beaches and a clear shallow sea with its different blue gradations.

-I meet a Ranger of the park at the counter office (Rinca ticket is 150.000 Rupies per day), he is carrying a long wooden stick with a forking at the edge, “just in case” he says.
+I meet a Ranger of the park at the counter office (Rinca ticket is 150.000 Rupies per day); he carries a long wooden stick with a forking at the edge, “just in case“, he says.
 The Dragons look so quiet, but they can be aggressive and run very fast at almost 20 km/h.

 He tells me that in May, an Asian tourist was attacked by a Komodo Dragon.
 The man was walking alone near the Komodo village where he spent the night, in an area usually not allowed to go, coming across a group of monitor lizards feasting on goats.

-Excited for that sight, he went closer to the big wild lizards trying to take some pictures without realising that a small one was approaching from behind and was severely bitten.
-The Ranger continues saying that the dragons’ jaws have venom glands that can cause paralysis and spasm, and during the mating season, from May to August, they are more aggressive.
+Excited for that sight, he went closer to the big wild lizards trying to take pictures without realising that a small one was approaching from behind and was severely bitten.
+The Ranger continues by saying that the dragons’ jaws have venom glands that can cause paralysis and spasm, and during the mating season, they are more aggressive from May to August.

-Then, after the short briefing, we start walking looking for our dragons.
-It is possible to choose different trails (short, medium and long) through the forest and they are mostly flat and easy to walk.
-The ranger says that is not certain to spot the dragons because they hide in the woods, but we are lucky and after some minutes walk we bump into 3 big Komodo monitor lizards.
+Then, after the short briefing, we start walking, looking for our dragons.
+It is possible to choose different trails (short, medium and long) through the forest, and they are mostly flat and easy to walk.
+The ranger says that it is not certain to spot the dragons because they hide in the woods, but we are lucky, and after some minutes walk, we bump into 3 big Komodo monitor lizards.

-The big one is a male, he is resting under the sun.
-The dragons are fascinating but to be honest we are close to the ranger’s huts, and they smell the food in the kitchen, so they come out from the forest before going in again.
-Anyway, it is better than nothing considering that even though there are the huts, it is not sure that we can find them here around.
+The big one is a male, and he is resting under the sun.
+The dragons are fascinating, but to be honest, we are close to the ranger’s huts, and they smell the food in the kitchen, so they come out from the forest before going in again.
+Anyway, it is better than nothing considering that even though there are huts, it is not sure that we can find monitors here around.

-The Ranger says I m lucky because days ago, a big group of tourists did not spot any dragons.
+The Ranger says I m lucky because a big group of tourists did not spot any dragons days ago.
 Suddenly he tells me: ”My friend, give me your mobile phone and go behind the dragon!”.
-I think he’s joking but again ”Come on give me your phone, switch on the camera and go there!”. ”But…what about the Asian tourist?”
+I think he’s joking, but again ”Come on, give me your phone, switch on the camera and go there!”. ”But…what about the Asian tourist?”
 I say, but he replies ”No worry, go there!”.
-Then I take my place behind this giant and the Ranger, with a beaming smile and really satisfied, takes several shots with my phone.
+Then I take my place behind this giant, and the Ranger, with a beaming smile and really satisfied, takes several shots with my phone.

-We continue our trek for almost 1 hour without seeing anything and once completed the trail, I go back to the boat heading to Pempe Island where I take my rest on the beach and go snorkelling ”hunting” for some good pictures.
+We continue our trek for almost 1 hour without seeing anything, and once completed the trail, I go back to the boat to head to Pempe Island, where I take my rest on the beach and go snorkelling ”hunting” for some good pictures.

-Before the sunset we take place in front of Kalong Island, just a few minutes sail from Pempe.
-We are waiting for one of the most amazing moments of the day: when the sun sets, and the sky is half orange and half dark, thousands of big bats, called flying foxes, leave the mangroves trees flying towards Flores Island.
+Before the sunset, we moor in front of Kalong Island, just a few minutes sail from Pempe.
+We are waiting for one of the most amazing moments of the day.
+When the sun sets, and the sky is half orange and half dark, thousands of big bats, called flying foxes leave the mangroves trees flying towards Flores Island.

-The night is coming down so, after a delicious dinner with rice, chicken and fried eggplants cooked by the captain, it is the time to sleep, ready for another beautiful day around this charming place.
+The night is coming down so, after a delicious dinner with rice, chicken and fried eggplants cooked by the captain, I go to sleep, ready for another beautiful day around this charming place.